The Highway Code has been updated and from 29th January 2022, the ‘Dutch Reach’ has been recommended for both drivers and passengers.

 By reaching over across your body with the hand furthest from the door results in the following:

-- It forces the person opening the door to look over their shoulder for oncoming vehicles and cyclists.
+- It forces the person opening the door to look over their shoulder for oncoming road users and pedestrians.

 - It is much more difficult for the door to be flung open quickly.